mrnyby/i2wd-workshop/README.md

 # Introduction to Web Development

-This workshop will teach basic web development skills and is intended for those who have little to no programming experience.
+This repository stores notes and examples to supplement the Introduction to Web Development workshop.
+This workshop will teach attendees how to create a basic web site using HTML, CSS, and JavaScript and is geared towards those with little to no programming experience.

 ## Table of Contents